miso-lims/miso-lims/docs/user_manual/requisitions.md

 Requisitions are a way to group a set of samples that belong to the same case.
 Files and quality control records may be attached to requisitions in order to track qualitative information, progress, reports, etc. A requisition may specify an assay, which details the intended work and quality control requirements.
-There is also a "stopped" flag on requisitions that may be used to indicate that no further work should be done on the case.
+Requisitions may be paused to indicate that work should be temporarily put on hold, or stopped to permanently indicate that no further work should be done.

 ## Requisitions List